mw-orcl/Move_Improve/about-the-workshop/content.md

 - **Lab 2 :** Create the Computes

-This section describes the creating two computes for your lab environment.
+This section describes creating two computes for your lab environment.
 One compute will be used as a bastion node.
 The second compute will be used as your application server.

 - **Lab 3 :** Create Autonomous Database

 This section describes creating the Oracle Autonomous Database.
-We will create or provision the Autonomous Transaction Processing or ATP.
+We will provision the Autonomous Transaction Processing or ATP.

 - **Lab 4 :** Copy SSH Key and Wallet